The Veyr | Part I: History, "The Making of a People"

 || The Beginning of the Fall of the N'daratha; The Descension of la Thul ||

-In the year of the flame, 1081, the old capital Makhed du'Raal was ransacked in a lightning raid by western rebels.
-The Namarûn court relocated to Takhen'Mora for fifteen years, disrupting ancestral rites and causing a brief religious crisis.
+In the year of the flame, 1086, the old capital Makhed du'Raal was ransacked in a lightning raid by western rebels.
+The Namarûn court relocated to Takhen'Mora for ten years, disrupting ancestral rites and causing a brief religious crisis.
 During this time, the alliances between the Six faltered.
 Tensions between the Three Thrones (south) and the Three Horses (north) escalated.
 Trade slowed.
 The Veil began to stir.

 Children were born silent.
 Voice-keepers forgot ancestral lines.
 In Kushira, miners claimed to hear weeping from the golden walls.
 In Haluun, salt turned bitter.
 The Oduma Salla ceased their public chants.
 It was then that the first signs of the Mist emerged.
 Purple fogs appeared over the Velarathi River in the dockyards of Zharabét.
 Rains fell for days in the whole of the arid North of the Arakhme.
-The Sun was said to be up so long of the day for the Etazhi, that their gold would melt in the mines.
+The Sun was said to be up so long in the day for the Etazhi that their gold would melt in the mines.

 But before the Mist fell, there was still a voice.
 There were still names.
 And there was still the memory of breath.